Cancer Treatment and Research Progress Podcasts

 Prostate cancer treatment and detection is always advancing, more so over the past 15-20 years.
 Urologic oncologist, Dr. Arvin George talks about where prostate cancer care has been and where its going - including newer outpatient surgery options.

-Read/download the Prostate Cancer transcript.
+Read/download the Technology for the Prevention of Cancer transcript.

 Dr. Anne Schott, University of Michigan Rogel Cancer Center's Associate Director of Clinical Research helps us understand clinical trials, the different types and how they move from the lab into treatment protocols.